Elizabeth Wright Ingraham: Architectural style

 Following her grandfather's lead, Wright Ingraham designed homes that had "low-slung" exteriors, integrated into the landscape, incorporated natural light, used organic building materials, and offered exceptional outdoor views.
 Her design for the Vista Grande Community Church used an "energy-efficient, easy-to-maintain, insulated concrete called Thermomass", being one of the first buildings in the country to do so.
 Her plan for the Kaleidoscope house included a 100 ft skylight.

 Her architectural style followed a post-modernism look that was accompanied with a relationship to the environment.
 Said to be inspired by the Rocky Mountain landscape, her work embodied the Usonian style elements with a larger focus on the preservation of the natural landscape around her.
 Her work was described as 'environmental architecture' Wrights main drive during her career was establishing a connection to society and the community through the contributions she was making as an architect.
 Solidifying her environmental priority stance, the Wright-Ingraham institute was founded.
+In a 1951 home she designed for photographer Myron Wood, her style was described as, "marrying human habitation and the natural world with its stone and wood interiors."

-Sustainability on the forefront much of her work showcased, block construction, solar-energy, thermomass and pre-fabrication.
+Sustainability measures shown on the forefront much of her work included block construction, solar-energy, thermomass and pre-fabrication.